Commonwealth (Patchett novel): Development history

-In an interview entitled "Ann Patchett Calls 'Commonwealth' Her 'Autobiographical First Novel'," Patchett said, “My parents got divorced when I was young, and my mother married someone who had four children.
+In an interview titled "Ann Patchett Calls 'Commonwealth' Her 'Autobiographical First Novel'," Patchett said, "My parents got divorced when I was young, and my mother married someone who had four children.
 And we moved to the other side of the country, albeit not to Virginia.
 And I think that that being thrown together, being pulled out of a family and put into a family has always been very interesting to me. ...
 It's so complicated.
-It's so complicated to figure out who you're going to spend Christmas with.”
-Noting that many authors’ first novels are based on their own experience, Patchett explained that she had started her career wanting “to prove that I had this great imagination.
+It's so complicated to figure out who you're going to spend Christmas with."
+Noting that many authors' first novels are based on their own experience, Patchett explained that she had started her career wanting "to prove that I had this great imagination.
 But the wonderful thing about publishing this book at 52 is that I know that I am capable of working from a place of deep imagination.
-Now I just feel like I own every part of myself and my life and my imagination and the rocky terrain of my own brain, and that feels really good.”
+Now I just feel like I own every part of myself and my life and my imagination and the rocky terrain of my own brain, and that feels really good."

 Major themes

 Fact in fiction

 Patchett used her own memories in writing this novel, and in it, she raises the question of whether writing fiction based on real events and people is inherently exploitative.
-The famous novelist in the book, Leon Posen, uses Franny’s childhood memories.“He said that what she had told him was nothing but the jumping-off point for his imagination ...
+The famous novelist in the book, Leon Posen, uses Franny's childhood memories."He said that what she had told him was nothing but the jumping-off point for his imagination ...
 It wasn't her family.
-No one would see them there.”
-But, of course, Franny’s sibling and her step-siblings do see themselves there.
-This famous stranger’s book is a jarring act of exposure and misrepresentation of their most private moments.”
+No one would see them there."
+But, of course, Franny's sibling and her step-siblings do see themselves there.
+This famous stranger's book is a jarring act of exposure and misrepresentation of their most private moments."
 Prior to Commonwealth, Patchett often set novels abroad—the idea for the plot of Bel Canto came from an actual hostage crisis in Peru that she had read about in the news.
-In an interview about Commonwealth, Patchett said, “I’ve always been writing about my family, but up until now I'd been very clever to hide everyone in giant costumes made out of chicken wire and masking tape.”
-She had consulted her family before publishing Commonwealth, but about her own feelings said, “I have a real fear that the whole publication of this novel is going to center around questions of autobiography, ....
+In an interview about Commonwealth, Patchett said, "I've always been writing about my family, but up until now I'd been very clever to hide everyone in giant costumes made out of chicken wire and masking tape."
+She had consulted her family before publishing Commonwealth, but about her own feelings said, "I have a real fear that the whole publication of this novel is going to center around questions of autobiography, ....
 Most of the things in this book didn't actually happen, but the feelings are very close to home.
-Or, as my mother [the novelist Jeanne Ray] said, “None of it happened and all of it's true.”
+Or, as my mother [the novelist Jeanne Ray] said, "None of it happened and all of it's true."